niklaszimmermann/pdf_areaocr/README.md

 ## Introduction
 Reads a certain area of a .pdf file and returns the content as stringVariable.

-The C# class uses the iTextPdf-librarie to use OCR on an area defined by coordiantes, of which the content is returned as string variable.
+The C# class uses the iTextPdf-library to use OCR on an area defined by coordiantes, of which the content is returned as string variable.

 I mainly use the class directly in PowerShell.